Changes to Medicare

 - Telehealth & E-visits

-The Medicare Part A deductible increased by $76 — up to $1,484 for each benefit period in 2021.
+The Medicare Part A deductible increased by $72 — up to $1,556 for each benefit period in 2022.
 A benefit period begins on your first day of hospitalization and lasts for 60 days after you leave.
-At that point, your deductible starts over.
+Once your benefit period ends, your deductible starts over.

 Medicare Part A coinsurance generally comes into play with extended hospital or care facility stays.
 Your share of the costs increases the longer you are hospitalized.